smouzakitis83/Google-Analytics-Bellabeat-Case-Study---Excel---SQL---Tableau/README.md

 <img width="653" height="570" alt="Screenshot 2025-11-18 105834" src="https://github.com/user-attachments/assets/e3656ccf-139c-4936-83e4-afc3f381aea8" />

 Prior to the analysis phase, multiple aggregations were performed before importing into Tableau.
 The SQL queries used during this process can be viewed [here](https://github.com/smouzakitis83/Google-Analytics-Bellabeat-Case-Study---Excel---SQL---Tableau/blob/main/SQL_Data_Exploration.SQL)

+# Executive Summary
+### Overview of Findings
+The analysis examines activity data from 35 non-BellaBeats users over a defined period to understand their movement patterns and overall wellness behaviors.
+The dashboard highlights how often users were active versus sedentary, along with trends in their average weekly BMI.
+It also presents 24-hour averages for steps and calories burned, offering insight into daily activity intensity.
+The consumer weight log further identifies the percentage of users who logged their weight manually versus automatically.
+This analysis will help BellaBeat compare non-BellaBeat device usage patterns to their own, supporting data-driven improvements to their products and user experience.

+Below is the overview page from the Tableau dashboard and more examples are included in the report.
+The entire dashboard can be downloaded [here]